SValentin101/Qt-Client-Interface/README.md

 The aim of this proyect was to put to practice some C++ concepts and also examine the features that the Qt Library has to offer.

-You can also find a link to a youtube video where you see the program in action here! --> https://youtu.be/aB3o8_kQMlo
+I've uploaded a video to youtube where you can see the program in action! --> https://youtu.be/aB3o8_kQMlo